chaldea-center/chaldea-docs/docs/installation.md

 ### macOS

+Don't run multiple Chaldea instances, because the data is shared.
+Otherwise, data may be overridden unexpectedly.

 ::: tip
 The macOS installer on Github release and on Mac App Store have different app signature and may have slight difference in app.
 :::